crpytoscooby/crpytoscooby/README.md

 - 🔭 I’m currently working on ...A Website
 - 🌱 I’m currently learning ...Node JS
-- 👯 I’m looking to collaborate on ...Node JS
+- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...Node JS
+- 🤔 I’m looking for help with ...CLI Tools
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...[Email](mailto:sharvinpharande@gmail.com)
-- 😄 Pronouns: ...
+/*- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...*/